-There will be two Saturday or Sunday field trips to local birding "hot spots", and one in-class bird walk on the Yukon College campus.
+There will be two Saturday or Sunday field trips to local birding "hot spots".
 Attendance is required on AT LEAST one of these.
-These will occur between late February and early April (exact dates will be determined in consultation with students in class).
-It is strongly recommended that students attend a weekend bird walk as these will start earlier in the day than the in-class walk and will therefore be more likely to garner a greater number and diversity of birds.
+These will occur between late February and late March (exact dates will be determined in consultation with students in class).
 Weekend bird walks will last 1.5-2 hours and will occur mid-day or early afternoon.